Thomas Brunner: The Great Journey

 In Nelson, many people had thought Brunner dead and he readily recognised that he would not have survived his endeavours without the aid of Kehu, writing: "...
 I found my native Ekehu of much use – invaluable indeed, but the other three rather an encumbrance – I could have made better progress without them; but to Ekehu I owe my life – he is a faithful and attached servant."
 As well as further information about the West Coast, Brunner informed the colony that coal was to be found in the Grey River valley.
 However, he also considered, mistakenly, that "there is nothing on the West Coast worth incurring the expense of exploring."

 Reports of Brunner's endeavours on the West Coast soon spread to Wellington and England.
 He wrote an account of his journey which was first published by Charles Elliott, the editor of the local newspaper the Nelson Examiner, and later, in 1850, in the Journal of the Royal Geographical Society.
-In 1851, the Royal Geographical Society awarded Brunner a 25 guinea prize for 'his explorations of the Middle Island of New Zealand', and appointed him a Fellow of the Society.
+The same year, the Royal Geographical Society awarded Brunner a 25 guinea prize for 'his explorations of the Middle Island of New Zealand' and appointed him a Fellow of the Society.
 His exploits were also recognised in France, the Société de Géographie (French Geographic Society) awarding him a diploma in 1852.